seanbreckenridge/calcurse-load/README.md

 ### Google Calendar Update Process

-`gcal_index` saves an index of Google Calendar events locally as a JSON file, which is then imported into calcurse, with duplicate events removed.
+`gcal_index` saves an index of Google Calendar events for a Google Account locally as a JSON file.

 To setup credentials, see [here](https://google-calendar-simple-api.readthedocs.io/en/latest/getting_started.html).